DjPale/IsometricEdit/README.md

 - Left click and hold to drag node positons after they have been placed
 - Right click cancels node insertion for the current path or deletes an existing node
 - Zoom by holding down `Ctrl` and use scroll wheel
-- Displace offset (origin) of tile by `Ctrl` and middle mouse button
+- Adjust offsets of tile under cursor with `Ctrl` and arrow keys.
+NB!
+This will overwrite any individual tile adjustements for instances of the tile in the map.

 ### Test basics
 - Watch the cute cars drive around